Qiamast/ChatGPT-Awesome-Prompts/README.md

 "Write a script to automate the creation of a new GitHub repository"

 "Create a template for an issue report in a GitHub project"

+"Generate a changelog for a project"

+"Create a template for a project's documentation"

+"Write a script to automate code testing and linting"

+"Generate a roadmap for a project"

+"Create a script to automate the release process for a project"